Slow Cooker Unstuffed Cabbage Roll Soup: The Comfort Food You Need – It's Not About Nutrition

 • Tomato sauce

-• Seasonings: paprika, salt, pepper, maybe a pinch of sugar
+• The usual seasonings: paprika, salt, pepper, maybe a little sugar if you’re feeling old-fashioned

 Let the Slow Cooker Do Its Thing